-It's been about a month since the funeral, how are things going?
+It's been about a month since the funeral, how are you doing?

 - DO let them cry.
-Try not to let your embarrassment or awkwardness stop their tears. - DON'T tell them to suppress their guilt or anger.
-Being angry, guilty or feeling responsible in some way are a common part of grief.
+Try not to let your embarrassment or awkwardness stop their tears.
+Crying is normal. - DON'T tell them to suppress their guilt or anger.
+Being angry, guilty or feeling responsible in some way are not uncommon.
 We don't need to snap them out of it or tell them to stop thinking this way.
-It's best to let them share these feelings and show you understand. - DO let them ask WHY?
+It's best to let them share these feelings and show you understand. - DO let them ask why?
 Grieving involves a search for meaning and answers.
 Your role is to allow the questions to surface.
 You don't need to have a logical answer or reply "It's God's will".
-Answers will eventually surface even if the answer is "there is no answer". - DO remember them on significant days like Christmas, birthdays, anniversaries, and family celebrations.
+Answers will eventually surface even if the answer is "there is no answer". - DO remember your friend on significant days like Christmas, birthdays, anniversaries, and family celebrations.
 It can be very hard to put on a happy face when everyone else is celebrating and you're feeling sad and lonely because someone in your life is missing. - DON'T avoid grieving people because you think there's nothing you can offer to help them.
-You can help with a squeeze of the hand, an arm around their shoulder.
-You can help by showing them that it's alright to talk to you if they want to.
+You can help just by turning up, being there and showing your friend that it's alright to talk to you if they want to.

+Adapted from:

-For more information read Stuck For Words - What to say to someone who is grieving
+"Stuck for Words - What to say to someone who is grieving'

+Doris Zagdanski